 Plante has won several awards: the 2002-2003 Fischetti Award (first place and honorable mention), the Tennessee Education Association School Bell Award for outstanding editorial cartoons on public education, first-place awards for public service from The Associated Press and the North Carolina Press Association.
 He has received the Silver Gavel Award for Public Service from the American Bar Association.
 He has been a guest panelist at the Harvard University Institute of Politics forum on editorial cartoons and has written an article for Harvard's Neiman Foundation journalism magazine Neiman Reports.
 Bruce served as the president of the Association of American Editorial Cartoonists.
 He was the founding Chairman of the Editorial Cartooning Initiative and is currently serving as the Vice President.
 He also won the Ink Bottle Award for service to the AAEC.

 In 2015, Bruce was named a Public Fellow with the Oklahoma Center for the Humanities studying humor at the University of Tulsa.

 Additionally, he drew a weekly outdoors / hunting / fishing panel which was distributed nationally to more than 40 customers through PlanteInk syndicate.

 In 1985, Bruce won Showtime's Funniest Person in America Contest - Chattanooga.
 He has taken his considerable experience in comedy and incorporated his cartooning into a very funny, entertaining and educational audio/visual show.
 He has performed for audiences as large as 3,000 and speaks to more than 30 civic groups and schools every year.

-Bruce, 57, has coached Little League baseball and football for 18 years for his 2 sons Jonathan and Benjamin.
+Bruce, 62, and his wife Betsy, celebrated their 39th anniversary.
+Bruce coached Little League baseball and football for 18 years for his 2 sons Jonathan and Benjamin.